-When Claim First Made.
-Subsection 1.b(1) of this section is intended to make clear that the earliest of the several events listed determines when the CLAIM is first made.
-Subsection 1.b(1)(c) adopts an objective, reasonable person standard to determine when the PLF's knowledge of facts or circumstances can rise to the level of a CLAIM for purpose of triggering an applicable COVERAGE PERIOD.
+When Claim First Made to PLF.
+Subsection 1.b(1)(c) adopts an objective, reasonable person standard to determine when the PLF's knowledge of facts or circumstances rise to the level of a CLAIM for purpose of triggering an applicable COVERAGE PERIOD.
 This subsection is based solely on the objective nature of information received by the PLF.
-Covered Parties should thus be aware that any information or knowledge they may have that is not transmitted to the PLF is irrelevant to any determination made under this subsection.